 Have you ever wondered why these animals keep food in their dens?
 Do you know they can put a lot of food into their cheeks even when full?
 As a result, their cheeks have been dubbed “giant grocery bags!”

 Animals usually know what to eat and what to avoid.
 Squirrels, in particular, will not consume dangerous foods.
 That rule, however, is broken when the meal in question is chocolate!
 If a squirrel has unlimited access to chocolate bars, it will consume until there is nothing left or it becomes too full.
 Even so, it will scurry away with a mouthful of food for later consumption.

 In a nutshell, moderation rarely works with squirrels.

 Can squirrels consume chocolate if their owners closely control the amount of chocolate offered?
-Is it safe to feed a small amount of chocolate every now and then?
+Is it safe to feed a small amount of chocolate now and then?
 Perhaps the best approach to address this question is to look at a squirrel’s digestive system.